Course Overview

 What will I get out of taking this course?

-- Practical skills for building predictive models
+• Practical skills for building predictive/classification models.

 Course Contents